pspsowmya/DrinksAPIProject/README.md

 This project is to create an API that provides the details of different drinks like Tea, Coffee etc.

-The main folder has a package called controller which has the the clases to manage the requests f=related to Drinks API
+The main folder has a package called controller which has the the clases to manage the requests related to Drinks API

 The test package has test classes of corresponding controllers